Table of Contents

 Why not check out books and blogs that could help?
 You might find these helpful:

 A book on the art of tidying by Marie Kondo.
 Her mantra – “Does it spark Joy?”.
 If it doesn’t, the rule is you get rid.
 See what you think!
-Fiftyfiveandcounting.com wrote a review of two different decluttering techniques (which includes the Kondo-method)
+Especially enjoy the bit where she feels sorry for her socks.

-The other thing that you can look at is a blog by “The Queen of Clean” – she has a post that has just come out inviting you to do a declutter challenge.
+The other thing that you can look at is a blog by “The Queen of Clean” – she has lots of handy articles to help to declutter.

 New Year, New You